amanrk28/statuspage-frontend/README.md

 - Write tests for critical functionality
 - Follow the established project structure

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the repository
-- Check the documentation
-- Review existing issues and discussions

----

 Built with ❤️ using React, TypeScript, and modern web technologies.